 Disney Tips & Tricks

-If you have a not-too-distant memory of attending Disney World as a child or young adult, your memories are likely wonderful, but also include things like waiting in long lines for rides, lots of heat, having to wait for snacks and never being able to find a seat at one of the many restaurants.
+If you have a not-too-distant memory of attending Disney World as a child or young adult, your memories are likely wonderful, but also include things like waiting in long lines for rides, lots of heat, having to wait for snacks, and never being able to find a seat at one of the many restaurants.
 Well, things have definitely changed, and it’s a good idea to research this a little before you touch down in Florida.
-You can now make reservations at all Disney restaurants up to 180 days before you arrive, so if you know well ahead of time that you want to eat out with the family on the Friday night you’re in town, you can make your reservation months ahead of time.
+You can now make reservations at all Disney restaurants up to 180 days before you arrive, so if you know well ahead of time that you want to eat out with the family on a Friday night you’re in town, you can make your reservation months ahead of time.

 Lastly, become familiar with the MagicBand.
-This band that an adult wears around their wrist can be used as a credit card to pay for shopping, food items and entertainment within the park.
+This band that an adult wears around their wrist can be used as a credit card to pay for shopping, food items, and entertainment within the park.
 Load it up before your arrival, then tap it like you’re using Android or Apple Pay.

-Things to Do Around Disney
+Other Things to Do in Orlando